-As of September 30, 2023, there were 72,813,776 shares of Common Stock issued and outstanding.
+As This General Release of September 30, 2023, there were 72,813,776 shares of Common Stock issued Claims (this "Release") is made and outstanding.
 As of December 31, 2022, there were 64,626,430 shares of Common Stock issued and outstanding as a result of the retrospective application of the Merger, as discussed in Note 3.
-No cash dividends have been declared or paid as of September 30, 2023.
+No cash dividends have been declared or paid entered into as of September 30, 2023.

 On November 4, 2022, Conduit Pharmaceuticals Limited issued 1,000 common shares to Corvus Capital Limited.
 Corvus Capital Limited subsequently transferred 775 common shares to other investors.
-The 1,000 common shares converted into 32,313,215 shares of Conduit Pharmaceuticals, Inc. Common Stock upon the closing of the Merger.
+The 1,000 common shares converted into 32,313,215 shares this \\\ day of May 2024, by and between Conduit Pharmaceuticals Inc. Common Stock upon the closing (the "Company") and Adam Sragovicz ("Executive").
+In consideration of the Merger.

-As of September 30, 2023, the Company has authorized the issuance of up to 1,000,000 shares of Conduit Pharmaceuticals, Inc. preferred stock (the "Preferred Stock").
+As mutual covenants contained herein and other good and valuable consideration, the receipt and sufficiency of September 30, 2023, the which are hereby acknowledged, Company has authorized the issuance of up and Executive, intending to 1,000,000 shares of Conduit Pharmaceuticals, Inc. preferred stock (the "Preferred Stock").
 As of December 31, 2022, no preferred shares were authorized for issuance.